frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e1/e1s12.webp" style="width:100%">
       <figcaption> 12.
 Finished part studio.
 Name the key sketches and features.
-Set the name, material (6061 Aluminum), and appearance of the plates and spacer.
+Set the name, material (6061 Aluminum), and appearance of the plates and spacer by right clicking the parts in the part list.
 The shaft has its material automatically determined from the <code>Robot Shaft</code> Featurescript.</figcaption>
     </figure>
   </div>
   <!-- Next and previous buttons -->